DoESLiverpool/LedMatrixNotifBoard/README.md

 ## Installation

 TBD.
 I suspect that mpflash will be needed or other flashing tool.
 However, I have not yet tried to flash anything on the device.
+Moreover, I have not checked if mpremote could also be used for this.

 ## Utilities